jt-ml/Course3Assignment/README.md

 8. Tidy dataset and saves final result in a csv file.

 ### Result dataset
-The final result produced after executing run_analysis.R is stored in csv file: tidydata.csv
+The final result produced after executing run_analysis.R is stored in a text file: tidydata.txt